 Counseling services are available 8:30 a.m.-5 p.m.
 Monday through Friday in the Center for Student Health and Well-Being building, at the corner of Glasgow and Main Streets.
 Patients seeking counseling services share a waiting room with those seeking health services, and wait in the same waiting room for an added layer of privacy.

 To make an appointment during regular office hours, call 704-894-2451.
 Staff members are also available for emergency services after hours and on weekends.

 Make an Appointment

 Follow-up or on-going appointments must be scheduled by phone, email or directly with a counselor.

-Students can also walk-in without an appointment during the following hours:
+Students can also drop-in without an appointment during the following hours:

 Your first contact with a counselor at the center will typically be a screening interview (assessment) in which you and the counselor make decisions about the type of help that would best meet your needs.
 Most often, you will be encouraged to pursue short-term individual counseling with the counselor you are meeting with.
 Individual counseling helps you to clarify your concerns, gain insight into yourself and others, and learn ways to most effectively cope and/or resolve problems.
 Below are some of the common issues that a college student may address in individual counseling:

 - Academic concerns

 - Adjusting to college

 At times, there are special opportunities for Davidson students to participate in group counseling.
 This could be in lieu of or in support of individual counseling.
 Groups generally include 5-8 students who meet for weekly discussions, led and facilitated by a counselor from the Center for Student Health and Well-being.
 Groups are formed based on both the expertise of staff members and the current needs of students.
 Groups that have been offered in the past, have addressed the following issues: